Checker Marathon: End of Production

 The final Marathon was manufactured in 1982, when Checker exited the automobile manufacturing business.
+In 1983 Checker started a remanufacturing operation at the Kalamazoo Cab Services division.
+Checker continued remanufacturing cabs as late as 1997.
 The company continued operations for an additional 27 years producing body stampings for General Motors, Ford, and Chrysler, until January 2009, when it entered bankruptcy liquidation as a result of the downturn in the USA auto industry.

-Fleet Usage
+Fleet usage

 New York City

 For decades, Checker was the taxicab of choice for New York City and many other American cities.
-The size of the car (seating many passengers), the robust construction, the lack of yearly changes to the styling (Especially the 1958 and later models, simplifying parts management), and the bolt-on rear quarter panels all contributed to the Marathon's ubiquity on the streets of Manhattan.
+The size of the car (seating many passengers), the robust construction, the lack of yearly changes to the styling (especially the 1958 and later models, simplifying parts management), and the bolt-on rear quarter panels all contributed to the Marathon's ubiquity on the streets of Manhattan.

 The last New York City Checker cab retired in 1999, operated by Earl Johnson from 1978 onwards.
-The Marathon covered over 750,000 miles and had three engine replacements over the years.
+The Marathon covered nearly one million miles and had three engine replacements over the years.